wizelineacademy/sre-bootcamp-workshop-3/S3-lab.md

-# S3 Demo instructions
+# S3 Lab instructions

 ## Description

-This demo will cover:
+This lab will cover:

 - Creating an S3 bucket from AWS CloudShell/AWS CLI and from the AWS Console